-7.1 The Society will conduct its affairs and manage its operations, including reporting, in accordance with the requirements of Engineers Australia, in particular the guidelines and regulations for Technical Societies.
+- 7.1 The Society will meet all necessary criteria for registration under a relevant regulatory scheme for registration of incorporated entities. - 7.2 The Society will conduct its affairs and manage its operations, including reporting, in accordance with the requirements of Engineers Australia, in particular the guidelines and regulations for Technical Societies. - 7.3 The Society will develop and maintain Policies and Operating Procedures relevant to its activities.